lakorede74/Carbon-Emission-Forecasting-Using-ARIMA-0-1-0-Model/README.md

 - Decomposition Chart
 ![](Decomposition_chart1.png)

-From the decomposition chart, it shows a clear trend overtime, the yearly frequency does not account for seasonality is constant over time and also the residual appears to be close to white noise.
+From the decomposition chart, it shows a clear trend overtime, the yearly frequency does not account for seasonality and it is constant over time and also the residual appears to be close to white noise.
 > **Therefore ARIMA may be a good fit for the analysis**